YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

 	http://api.mixpanel.com/track/?data=[BASE64 encoded JSON data]

-The request will return an HTTP response with body "YAP T1" if the track call is successful.
+The request will return an HTTP response with body "YAP T1" if the tracking call is successful.

 ### Example of tracking an IAP:
 1. Construct the JSON object: